magomimmo/modern-cljs/README.md

 ## [Tutorial 7 - Introducing Domina Events][26]

-Use Domina events for a more Clojure-ish approach to handing DOM events.
+Use Domina events for a more Clojure-ish approach to handling DOM events.

 ## [Tutorial 8 - DOM Manipulation][27]